shirleyxueli41/Tufts_workshops/nfcore_rnaseq/readme.md

+### After fetching
-### After fetching, we will have a samplesheet.tsv stored under the output directory of fetching.
+We will have a samplesheet.tsv stored under the output directory of fetching.
 We will then modify the samplesheet so it will be the input of the next step which is rnaseq.

 ```shell
 DIR=/cluster/tufts/xli37/test_run/nfcore/2024-02-08/